georg-braun/Personal-Website/svelte-ui/src/routes/blog/add-frontmatter-to-blog-post.md

 ---
-title: Add frontmatter data to posts in SvelteKit
+title: "SvelteKit Blog: Add frontmatter data to posts"
 date: 2022-01-08
+tags: ["svelte"]
 ---

 With mdsvex it was possible to transform my markdown files to html files.
 Besides the post text, the markdown files contain a frontmatter with pieces of information about the post title and the creation date.